microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterfacePreview.md

  ### Summary

 Implementing and integrating efficient AI and Computer Vision (CV) solutions is a hard task for developers.
-The industry is moving at a fast pace and the amount of custom-tailored solutions are coming out and app developer simply cannot keep-up easily.
+The industry is moving at a fast pace and the amount of custom-tailored solutions coming out make it almost impossible for app developers to keep up easily.
 This proposed framework is meant to standardize the way AI and CV is put to use within a WinRT application running on the edge.
-It aims to abstract away the complexity of AI and CV techniques by simply defining the concept of Skills which are modular pieces of code that process input and produce output.
+It aims to abstract away the complexity of AI and CV techniques by simply defining the concept of *skills* which are modular pieces of code that process input and produce output.
 The implementation that contains the complex details is encapsulated by an extensible WinRT API that inherits the base class present in this namespace, which leverages built-in Windows primitives which in-turn eases interop with built-in acceleration frameworks or external 3rd party ones.

- The *Microsoft.AI.Skills.SkillInterfacePreview* namespace provides a set of base interfaces to be extended by all skills as well as classes and helper methods for skill implementers on Windows.
+ The *Microsoft.AI.Skills.SkillInterfacePreview* namespace provides a set of base interfaces to be extended by all *skills* as well as classes and helper methods for skill implementers on Windows.

  ### Important concepts